 Service user forums meet regularly and are usually based in a service.
 They:

 - Contribute to making decisions about a service

 - Feed into strategic service user forums that support organisational development

 Advisory groups are often used when planning a project or event.
 They meet regularly and provide staff with advice, based on information that's provided to them.

-- Do the groups represent diversity?
-You may need to involve people in other ways as not everyone will feel this format is relevant to them or are confident in a group setting.
+- Is the group diverse?
+You may need to involve people in other ways.
+Not everyone will feel this format is relevant to them, or feel confident in a group setting.

 - How will you manage the balance of power?
-It's important everyone in the group is equal and that the organisation shares power.
+It's important everyone in the group feels equal, and the organisation shares power.

 - Is there training and support available to help people to participate equally?

 - How do different groups of people engage with each other?

 - Is it sensible to bring people with different experiences together?
 For example, are service users and experts by experience likely to be more candid if staff aren’t present?
 Is it useful for staff or senior leaders to hear discussions?